johnnyoshika/chrome-extension-itrade-allocation/README.md

 * Click `Load unpacked` and select the `./src` folder

 ## Use
+* Scotia iTrade
   * Log in to Scotia iTrade.
   * Go to a portfolio detail page.
-This Chrome extension popup icon should turn red.
+This Chrome extension popup icon should turn green.
   * Click the popup icon.
 Portfolio holdings on the page should be displayed.
-If everything looks right, click `Add to Total`.
+If everything looks right, click `Add to Portfolio`.
 Do this on  every portfolio page.
-* Click `Mappings` to categorize portfolio holdings.
+  * Click `Go to Dashboard` to view summary of all of your holdings and asset allocations.
+* Questrade
+  * Similar to Scotia iTrade, but to balances page to fetch cash balances and positions page to fetch positions
+* Wealthsimpl
+  * Similar to Scotia iTrade, but go to account detail to fetch holdings

+## Publish
+* Put everything inside `src` folder in a zip file.
+Don't include the `src` folder, so that manifest.json is in the root of the zip file.
+* Go to Chrome Developer Dashboard: https://chrome.google.com/webstore/developer/dashboard
+* Register an extension and upload the zip file (aka Package)